Lead path review vs. website audit: what is actually different?

 An automated audit can give you a 95/100 score while your site produces zero quote requests per week.
 A technically clean site and an effective buyer path are different things.

-What a website diagnostic is
+What a lead path review is

 A diagnostic traces the buyer path.
 It asks: what does a new visitor see first, what do they wonder, what do they need, and what does the page give them at each step?
 It is a human examination of the experience, not a software scan of the structure.